 - BTS guidance on respiratory follow-up of patients with radiologically confirmed COVID-19 pneumonia.
 This guidance focuses on the radiological follow up of the pneumonic process and the subsequent diagnosis and management of respiratory complications of COVID-19 pneumonia. p11 provides advice on duration of anticoagulation in patients diagnosed with pulmonary embolism during the acute illness.

-- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, ARTP guidance for oxygen utilisation, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning, as well as other relevant NHS England/NHS Improvement specialty guides (see links above)
+- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, ARTP guidance for oxygen utilisation, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning

 - BTS guidance on Venous Thromboembolic Disease in patients with COVID-19.
 This document, aimed at respiratory and general medical physicians, summarises published data regarding the risks of VTE in patients with COVID-19, and discusses clinical issues regarding prevention, diagnosis and management of VTE.
 It includes a table with suggested doses of low molecular weight heparin according to risk/indication.